 Salmon is like chicken in our household, we have it at least once a week!
 My very favorite way to enjoy salmon is this Cedar Plank Salmon recipe; however, I love to change things up when I cook with salmon and get creative with it.
 For example, have you tried my Green Curry Salmon Recipe?
 It is a favorite in our household (and on the blog, too) and it definitely shows how you can take regular old salmon and make a gourmet dish out of it.
+I am also loving this Panko-Crusted Baked Salmon!

-This Panko-Crusted Baked Salmon is another fun, new variation I have been doing lately.
+This Panko-Crusted Baked Salmon is a fun, new variation I have been doing lately.
 I love the crunch the panko crumbs add and it seriously only takes 5 minutes of prep and you just pop into the oven, making it the perfect weeknight meal!
 Give it a try and let me know what you think in the comments below!

 - 18oz. of salmon